pocesar/angular-errorlookup/README.md

 ![NO NO NO NO!
 HELL NO!](https://i.imgur.com/9utgk.gif)

 This doesn't tie you with a controller or directives, and it doesn't aim to provide you a validation interface.
+(Use [angular-async-validator](https://github.com/pocesar/angular-async-validator) for that)

-**This module aims to provide a D.R.Y. service for your errors, watching your models for errors only**
+**This module aims to provide a D.R.Y. service for your errors, watching your models for ERRORS only**

 It's an application-wide error messages service with helper directives for the heavy lifting! ngMessages doesn't offer you a way to programatically set errors (unless you create a directive that requires ngModel and ngMessages, and you do the bridge, aka, hot mess).

-You can use it in your DOM in a declarative manner, in your controller(s), in your directive(s), in other services, it keeps all your error messages under complete control (along with access to the bound element, scope and attributes).
+You can use ErrorLookup in your DOM in a declarative manner, in your controller(s), in your directive(s), in  services (biggest win!), it keeps all your error messages under complete control (along with access to the bound element, scope and attributes), and you can have them using translations as well.

 Best of all: interpolation and callbacks!
 Make your errors beautiful and meaningful with magic.
 No more useless boring generic messages like "Please fill this field" for every 350 fields in your forms and copy pasting divs all over the place or making a damn directive that adds them after each of your inputs, and the need to use `$compile`, and all of the haX, like appending divs to DOM without you wanting it to.